axe-me/vite-plugin-node/README.md

 # Vite Plugin Node
 -----
+> Note: this plugin is still under active development

 A [vite](https://vitejs.dev/) plugin to allow you to use vite as node dev server.

 ## Why?